 New Examples with Videos

 Thermo-Calc 2015b includes three new examples using the Property Model Calculator.

 The examples are numbers 10, 11 and 12 of the graphical mode examples that are included with the software.
-They can also be downloaded from our website here.

 The examples calculate Phase Transition, Coarsening and Interfacial Energy, and Driving Force and Interfacial Energy respectively, and all three use the new Property Model Calculator.